-“Let me take a break of 5 minutes and browse the internet,” you think.
+“Let me take a break of 5 minutes and browse the internet.”
+That’s how it starts.
 An hour later, you are still browsing the internet.

 Youtube, Facebook, Instagram, Quora, and Pinterest have extended breaks from “a few minutes” to “oh shit, I just wasted 2 hours.”

 Do you find yourself spending a long time on social media, your phone, or checking what’s in the refrigerator?
 To make that worse, you even know that those activities are useless and a waste of time.
 Yet, you cannot help yourself.

 But here’s the kicker.
 Instead of fighting the urge, we will use the approach of eliminating the temptation itself.
 This article will cover:

 - 10 comprehensive tips to stop wasting time